totakke/homebrew-openni/README.md

 # openni-formula

-This project is for installing OpenNI, NITE, and sensor module with Homebrew.
+openni-formula is a project for installing [OpenNI](http://openni.org/), NITE, and Sensor module with [Homebrew](http://mxcl.github.com/homebrew/).

+You can install these packages in Homebrew installing directory (default: /usr/local) by simple commands.
+Uninstalling is also easy.
+This project does not provide only [Sensor](https://github.com/PrimeSense/Sensor) module (sensor.rb) for Xtion and Xtion PRO LIVE but also [SensorKinect](https://github.com/avin2/SensorKinect) module (sensor-kinect.rb) for Microsoft Kinect sensor.
+You can choose a proper module for your device.

-This OpenNI formula depends on libusb-freenect.
+openni-formula depends on libusb-freenect.
-The default libusb installed with Homebrew is not working on OpenNI. libusb-freenect is for libfreenect library and works.
+The default libusb that Homebrew installs is not proper to build OpenNI. libusb-freenect is for [libfreenect](https://github.com/OpenKinect/libfreenect) library and works.

 ## Versions

 * OpenNI
     * stable-1.5.2.23
-    * (devel option) unstable-1.5.2.23
+    * (--devel) unstable-1.5.2.23
 * Sensor
     * stable-5.1.0.41
-    * (devel option) unstable-5.1.0.41
+    * (--devel) unstable-5.1.0.41
 * SensorKinect
     * unstable-5.1.0.25
 * NITE
     * stable-1.5.2.21
-    * (devel option) unstable-1.5.2.21
+    * (--devel) unstable-1.5.2.21

 ## Usage